Internal supports the latest versions of MySQL 5.6, 5.7, and 8.

 Functions will not be generated if no primary keys are found in the connected database.

 In some cases, you may want to create a view that combines data from various tables or elevates nested JSON fields to top-level attributes.
 To accomplish this, create a custom SQL Resource (a.k.a.
 SQL Query).
+This includes Raw SQL Queries and Raw Exec action types.
 To enable custom operations that write directly to your database (e.g. bulk actions), create a custom Function.

 Filtering and Sorting

 While Internal enables filtering and sorting on all columns, we recommend indexing columns on large tables to improve performance.
 Supported operators include =, !=, <, <=",">, >=, IN, ILIKE for all data types except geometry, point, linestring, polygon, multipoint, multilinestring, multipolygon, geomcollection, and json.
 Only the = and IN operators are supported for the latter. </,>